browserengineering/book/book/styles.md

 next: chrome
 ...

-So far, the appearance of each HTML element has been hard-coded into our browser.
+So far, each HTML element's appearance has been hard-coded into our browser.
 But web pages should be able to override our style decisions and take on a unique character.
 This is done via _Cascading Style Sheets_, a simple styling language for web authors (and, as we'll see, browser developers) to define how a web page ought to look.

 The style attribute
 ===================

 In the [last chapter](layout.md), we gave each `pre` element a gray background.
-It looks OK, and it *is* good to have some defaults, but you can imagine a site wanting to have some say in how it looks.
+It looks OK, and it *is* good to have some defaults, but you can imagine a site wanting a say in how it looks.

-The simplest mechanism for that is the `style` attribute on elements.
+The `style` attribute is the simplest way to override browser styles.
 It looks like this:

 ``` {.example}
 <div style="background-color:lightblue"></div>
 ```

-This `<div>` element has its `style` attribute set.
-That attribute contains set of property/value pairs, in this case one pair with the property `background-color` and the value `lightblue`.^[CSS allows spaces around the punctuation, but our simplistic attribute parser does not support that.]
-The browser looks at those property-value pairs when drawing elements, so this `style` attribute allows web page authors to override the default background for `pre` elements.
+This `<div>` element's `style` attribute contains a property/value pair matching the property `background-color` to the value `lightblue`.^[CSS allows spaces around the punctuation, but our simplistic attribute parser does not support that.]
+Multiple property/value pairs, separated by semicolons, are also allowed.
+The browser looks at those property-value pairs when painting the element;
+this way the `style` attribute allows web page authors to override the default background for `pre` elements.

 Let's implement that in our browser.
-We'll start wtih a recursive function to traverse all the elements and create a `style` field to store this style information:
+We'll start with a recursive function that creates a `style` field on each node to store this style
+information:

 ``` {.python replace=(node)/(node%2C%20rules)}
 def style(node):